 Few Moda

-Few Moda Clothing Rental Subscription
+Few Moda Clothing Membership

 Few Moda describes itself as “farm-to-table, but for fashion.”
 Its business model connects shoppers directly with high-quality manufacturers—often the same ones behind major designer labels—in order to deliver high quality clothing at a lower cost.